Packaged foods and drinks labeled “diet” and “low calorie” may seem appealing if you’re trying to lose weight.

 “If you’re craving chocolate once in a while, have a small piece (preferably dark chocolate, rich in flavonoids), enjoy it and then move on from your craving,” she said.

 Frozen low-calorie entrees can help you become familiar with what an appropriate portion size should look like, so eating those meals occasionally can be useful, Dr. Johnson said.

 However, check to make sure the food isn’t loaded with too much sodium, which raises the risk of high blood pressure, a risk factor for heart disease and stroke.
-The American Heart Association recommends no more than 1,500 milligrams of sodium a day.
+The American Heart Association recommends that most American adults consume no more than 1,500 milligrams of sodium a day.